anonymin/thinkful-vday/readme.md

   border: 20px solid #fcd2d8;
 }
 ```
-The border property contactins the following values -
+The border property contains the following values -
 `border-width` `border-style` `border-color`

 Try changing these values.
 Play with the pixel size until you get the right width.
 Try a `dashed` or `dotted` value for the style, and find a pretty color [here](http://color.hailpixel.com/). *Developer hint:* Use that special someone's favorite color!